 We like to share our knowledge!
 That’s why we keep publishing whitepapers on exciting online marketing topics and make them available for free.
-We also make your daily work easier with useful tools, like our browser extension or extension for Google Chrome.
+We also make your daily work easier with useful tools, like our extension for Google Chrome.

 Unfortunately, this extension has not been available via the Chrome Web Store for a while.
 Therefore, we decided to build a similar tool – eology site metrics.
-Our version has similar features as sitemetrics, but some completely new features that are interesting for our SEO work.
+Our version has as well similar features as sitemetrics, but also some completely new ones that are interesting for our SEO work.

 Only the source code of the website and its HTTP headers are read.